polyaxon/polyaxon/site/integrations/argo.md

 ---

 You can easily use Polyaxon in your Argo workflows.
-Argo is container native workflow engine, which means you can use Polyaxon as a step or in multiple steps in a Argo workflow.
+Argo is a container-native workflow engine, which means you can use Polyaxon as a step or in multiple steps in an Argo workflow.

 ## Polyaxon as an Argo step